 I need to change my profile picture

 There’s a few simple do’s and don’ts when it comes to choosing the right profile picture.
 It needs to be clear, ideally show your face, and it never hurts to choose one where you’re smiling, or look approachable.
-We keep it casual on limber, but it’s still a workplace, so no alcohol, pet pictures or images of you dancing on a table.

 The best photos are the ones that show you in action, like behind the bar or cooking up a storm in the kitchen, but if you don’t have something like this, a simple headshot works just as well.
-If we rejected your picture, it’s likely for one or more of the following reasons:
+If we reject your picture, it’s likely for one or more of the following reasons:

 - It’s poor quality or blurry